EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 When you have found the data that you wish to use, you can copy the appropriate API endpoint URL from Data Explorer and use it to access the data.

+See the [Data Explorer User Guide] for more information on usig the Data Explorer.
+For more detail, consult the [GeoWeb User Manual](https://gitlab.com/groups/opengeoweb/-/wikis/Documentation/User-Manual).

 > [to be updated] Ref. to Data Explorer quick guide and documentation.

 ### Searching the Global Discovery Catalogue